bozsahin/cogs579/README.md

 14. A. Birhane (2021).
 Algorithmic injustice: a relational ethics approach.
 Patterns 2, February.

+15. A. Martin, M. Magnaudet, S. Conversy (2023).
+Computers as Interactive
+Machines: Can We Build an Explanatory Abstraction? <em>Minds and Machines</em>
+2023.

 <b>Weekly Course Outline (subject to change before presentations begin):</b>

 (NB. main readings for references to weekly reads.
 Number 0 means the textbooks.)